pinterest/gestalt/docs/markdown/ios/listaction.md

   </Group>
 </TwoCol>

-### End & navigation items
+### End and navigation items

 ListAction items can display a variety of end items.

 1. **Button**
-  Use to perform a specific action related to an item in the Action List, such as following or unfollowing a user.
+  Used to perform a specific action related to an item in the list, such as following or unfollowing a user.
 2. **Checkbox**
-  Allows users to select multiple items within an Action List
+  Allows users to pick multiple items within a list
 3. **Select**
-  Enables users to choose a single option from an Action List
+  Enables users to pick a single option from a list
 4. **Switch**
   Toggles a specific feature on or off.
 Typically used for binary settings like activating dark mode.
 5. **Icon Button**
-  Represents and action moving the user forward or in regards to that specific Action List item.
+  Represents an action moving the user forward or about that specific list item.
 Typically an arrow moving the user to a new page.
 6. **Text**
-  Additional information at the end of the Action List item
+  Additional information at the end of the list item
 7. **Text + Icon Button**
-  Additional information at the end of the Action List item with the addition of a specific icon button action
+  Additional information at the end of the list item with the addition of a specific icon button action
 <br/>
 <TwoCol>
   <Group>